What is Meditation

 Meditation takes your entire life and gives it back to you in a new form.

-Of all the things I have done in my life, I consider the moment I discovered meditation as a young man the most fortunate event in my life.
-It was indeed a journey marked by error, forgetfulness, and foolishness, but nevertheless, it has led me to a life in old age where I can now sum it all up in one simple word:
+Of all the things I have done in my life, I consider the moment I discovered meditation as a young man the most fortunate event.
+It evolved into a wonderful journey marked by error, forgetfulness, and foolishness, leading me to a life in old age where I can now sum it all up in one simple word:

 'Gratefulness.'

-How do we arrive in that promised land of thank you?
-What is the best meditation technique in this respect?
+What is now the best meditation technique in order to arrive in that promised land of peace and thankfulness?
 I would say all techniques and none of them.
-I tried most of them but essentially, I arrived in that state by sitting alertly with closed eyes and doing nothing.
+I've tried most of them, but essentially, I arrived in that state by sitting alertly with closed eyes and doing nothing.

-Listen here to what Franz Kafka has to say:
+Listen to what Franz Kafka has to say:

 "You need not do anything.
 Just remain at your table and listen.